MCZ specimen cabinets

 All collection and laboratory staff that work with chemicals should be trained in awareness and possibly advanced specialized instructions.
 Harvard safety training is conducted by the EH&S Department and specific training programs can be found via their website.

 Specific training is required for the handling and shipping of Dangerous Goods/Hazmat materials (including specimens in alcohol and formalin) and/or of Biological materials (defined as specimens that are untreated with preparation or chemicals) for compliance with the Department of Transportation (DOT) and the International Air Transport Association (IATA).
 To facilitate this required training, MCZ Collections Operations coordinates group-training sessions as needed.

 The MCZ has four designated satellite accumulation areas for chemical disposal.
 No other areas are permitted to store chemicals for disposal.
-If unauthorized chemicals are inadvertently found, contact EH&S or Collections Operations.
+If unauthorized chemicals are inadvertently found, contact EH&S or MCZ Collections Operations.

 Quick EH&S references

 - Safety Orientation Training